13th April 2018

-People for Research’s Business Development Director Jess Lewes and Mike Dunn, Principal Experience Consultant at Bristol-based user-centred consultancy Edo, have teamed up to write a new co-blog about the importance of properly planning user research.
-After joining Edo in 2013, Mike has worked with brands including British Heart Foundation, Sue Ryder, Bristol Energy, and the Forestry Commission.
+People for Research’s Business Development Director Jess Lewes and Mike Dunn, UX, user research and service design consultant at Mace & Menter, have teamed up to write a new co-blog about the importance of properly planning user research.

 There’s no one perfect way to do user research.
 Every method has its pros and cons.
 The key is to design the research process.
 Just like anything else you might design (a website, a gadget, or a garden) it’s about: